dalenguyen/firebase-wordpress-docs/docs/auth/wordpress-user-integration.rst

 And this plugin can help you to achieve just that.

-At this stage, it helps to authenticate to WordPress dashboard with a subscriber or customer role (WooCommerce).
-And the password change will be dominated by Firebase Users.
+At this stage, it helps to authenticate to WordPress dashboard with a **subscriber** or **customer** role (WooCommerce).
+And the password will be dominated by Firebase Users.
 User cannot change password when logging into WordPress dashboard.
 They have to use *forgot password* feature in Firebase in order to create a new password.
 And if the password is different in both systems, the next time user logs in through FirebaseUI Web shortcode, it will change the password in WordPress automatically.

+**Support**: Social Logins, Email and Phone Number.

 Login to WP Dashboard with Firebase Users
 ----------------------------------